ARUNRGAGILITY/learning_python/Python_Foundations_Course/Module1.md

 ## Python Comments

-Python comments start with '#' at the beginning
+Python comments start with '#' at the beginning, as shown in the earlier examples in this module.

 ## Python Programs
 Python programs are written with indentation, as follows